This chapter of our documentation is still in beta. We welcome feedback, corrections,

 maintains a standard for the representation of texts in digital form.
 Its chief deliverable

-is a set of Guidelines which specify encoding methods for machine-readable texts,
+is a set of guidelines which specify encoding methods for machine-readable texts,

 chiefly in the humanities, social sciences and linguistics.
 Since 1994, the TEI Guidelines